 I have a confession.
 I’d never heard of Ray Lee when, late on a Friday night, I headed to Shoreham Harbour to see Ray Lee’s Points of Departure (part of the Brighton Festival).
-But I’d seen a preview and I was intrigued.
+But I’d seen a preview of this Shoreham art installation and I was intrigued.
 And when someone waiting for the harbour lock to open said that he had seen his work back in the 1990s and it was one of the best things he’d ever seen, well, my expectations were high.

 Ray Lee is “an award-winning sound artist, theatre maker and composer.
 He creates spinning, whirling, and pendulous sound installations and performances that explore “circles of ether, the invisible forces that surround us.”.
 He is also a Professor of Sound Art at Oxford Brookes University and an associate artist of OCM (Oxford Contemporary Music).
 His CV is impressive too with multiple awards and nominations dating back to the mid 1990s and his installations have been exhibited across the UK and the globe including New York, Canada, Australia, and throughout Europe with works such as Siren, Ethometric Museum, Chorus and Ring Out.

 Catching up with him to ask about this particular project he said,

 “Shoreham Port has been the most amazing and inspirational place to site my work.
 I’ve really loved the encounters that the audience has had with my work with the co-incidental arrival of the massive ships that glide through the locks.
 It’s really added something magical to the whole experience.”

 I can never decide it’s better to know about the concept and process behind a piece of art before you view it or not.
 In any event, as Points of Departure is now fully booked and finishes on Sunday 23rd May, it’s probably not too much of a spoiler alert to let the artist explain more,